-- Aurora and KP Index Free Forecasting Apps: AuroraAlerts, Aurora, AuroraNow.
+- Aurora and KP Index Free Forecasting Apps: AuroraAlerts, My Aurora Forecast AuroraNow.
 I used all 3 apps.

 - Off-line Map: Ok, Maps.Me isn’t an app to help forecast the northern lights but this off-line map will allow you to add locations of your preferred Northern Lights viewing locations.

-What you need to think about when photographing the Lofoten Northern Lights.
+What you need to think about for Northern Lights photography:

 - Tripod: as mentioned before, a sturdy tripod that won’t blow over in the wind.